-Angela Flanders was a fragrant phenomenon: an utterly woman with a life-long passion for perfume, still working – and creating beautiful scents – into her eighth decade.
+Angela Flanders was a fragrant phenomenon: an utterly incredible woman with a life-long passion for perfume, who was still working – and creating beautiful scents – into her eighth decade.
 And through her daughter, Kate Evans, Angela’s legacy endures…

 Angela’s first successful career was as a television costume designer, actually, after studying fashion at Manchester College of Art.
 She then worked as an interior designer – but it was writing a book, Aromatics, published by Mitchell Beazley in 1995, which set Angela Flanders on the path for a second career.
 Utterly fascinated by the history of perfume (and in particular the writings of a 19th Century perfumer), Angela began to work with fine personal fragrance – creating scents from her imagination and inspiration, the spark perhaps a particular ingredient (rare or new), a story, or an emotion…